deviantony/docker-elk/README.md

 This repository stays aligned with the latest version of the Elastic stack.
 The `main` branch tracks the current major version (8.x).

-To use a different version of the core Elastic components, simply change the version number inside the `.env` file.
-If you are upgrading an existing stack, please carefully read the note in the next section.
+To use a different version of the core Elastic components, simply change the version number inside the [`.env`](.env) file.
+If you are upgrading an existing stack, remember to rebuild all container images using the `docker-compose build` command.

 **:warning: Always pay attention to the [official upgrade instructions][upgrade] for each individual component before performing a stack upgrade.**